awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming.md

 ## Streaming response<a name="streaming-response"></a>

 Responses from Amazon Transcribe are also sent using event stream encoding\.
-Use this information to decode a response from the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) operation\.
+Use this information to decode a response from the [StartStreamTranscription](API_streaming_StartStreamTranscription.md) API\.

 ### Transcription response<a name="transcription-response"></a>